 Specific medications are used to alleviate the physical symptoms and anxiety associated with withdrawal, as well as reducing the risk of serious physical side effects such as seizures.

-Other illicit substances, such as cannabis, ecstasy, speed and cocaine do not require detox or the use of withdrawal medications, as they are not physically addictive.
+Other illicit substances, such as cannabis, ecstasy, speed, cocaine and crack cocaine, ketamin, as well as prescription medication such as and morphine and codeine do not require detox or the use of withdrawal medications, as they are not physically addictive.

 Nevertheless, it is preferable that you are monitored by professionals as you withdraw, due to the high risk of unpleasant psychological withdrawal symptoms.